teddygizachew/Memory-Game/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br />
    Questions:
    - What are best practices in importing files such as images, audio and video, especially in static websites?
-   --> The reason I ask this is because when I did the audio feature for the game, I had the option to import the audio on the html and also on the script file.
+The reason I ask this is because when I did the audio feature for the game, I had the option to import the audio on the html and also on the script file.
 Glitch created the link to reference the source files from the assets folder.
    - How can page loading be done in a more effective way?
-   --> I tried using high quality images, but it took some time to display the images once the game started playing.
+I tried using high quality images, but it took some time to display the images once the game started playing.
 I solved this by using smaller sized images, hence used the emojis as the background picture.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words) <br />
+   - I’m quite satisfied with responsiveness and the styling of the game.
+Additional features would be mostly about additional features.
+The first thing I would work on is having the timer not count while the sequence is being played, including after making a mistake.
+Currently, the way that the timer is implemented doesn’t stop counting while the sequence of clues is being played.
+So, this one would be making some modification on the timer function, but most importantly figuring out where to connect the timer with playClueSequence.
+This certainly has made the game harder to play if the user is running short on time and has reached the last couple of rounds.

 ## License